canjs/canjs/docs/can-guides/experiment/technology/technology.md

 @codepen

-For more information on how to connect <span class='obs'>observables</span> to the browser's URL, read the [guides/routing] guide.
+For more information on how to connect observables to the browser's URL, read the [guides/routing] guide.